 Springtime means it’s time to watch baseball, plant flowers and enjoy the outdoors.
 For homeowners, it also means it’s time to start making a home maintenance checklist in preparation for the warm, wet months ahead.
 But before you start making checkmarks, let’s compare notes.
-Here’s our list of spring home improvement projects to help you prepare for the summer months.
+Here’s a list of essential spring home improvement projects to help you prepare for the summer months:

 Before April showers bring May flowers, make sure to take a look at your gutters.
 A correctly installed gutter system is vital for not only water transfer and drainage, but for the structure of the house.
 Installing gutters is a simple process, however, the technique depends on the gutter type.
 There are two basic types.
 These include k-style and half-round.
 So, if you’re replacing your gutters, be sure to arrange the new system the same way as the old one.